Capt. Eric Cole Takes the Helm of Submarine Squadron Sixteen

-KINGS BAY, Ga.
-(May 23, 2024) Capt.
-Gabriel A. Anseeuw, right, relinquishes command of Submarine Squadron Sixteen to Capt.
-Eric Cole, left, during a change of command ceremony aboard Naval Submarine Base Kings Bay, Georgia.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Travis S. Alston
+Capt.
+Gabriel A. Anseeuw relinquished command of Submarine Squadron Sixteen to Capt.
+Eric Cole, during a change of command ceremony aboard Naval Submarine Base Kings Bay, Georgia, May 23.

+Rear Adm.
+Robert E. “Bob” Wirth, commander, Submarine Group Ten presided over the ceremony.

+“Commodore Anseeuw and the Squadron Sixteen staff and crew have been a critical element to maintaining that legacy and operational flexibility of the Submarine force,” said Wirth.
+“His talent and drive are also seen in how he laid the foundation of our strategic deterrence capability for the coming decades.”

 |Date Taken: